How to Prepare Your Child for the CogAT Test?

 What Is the CogAT Test?

-The Cognitive Abilities Test (CogAT) is a multiple-choice test designed to measure a child’s academic aptitude and gifted abilities.
+The Cognitive Abilities Test (CogAT) is a multiple-choice test designed to measure a child’s academic aptitude, gifted and problem-solving abilities.
+It is owned and published by the major educational resources company Houghton Mifflin Company.

-The CogAT Form 7, the most common version of the test, measures cognitive development and problem-solving skills.
-The test is made up of three sections, called batteries:
+The CogAT Form 7, the most common test version, measures cognitive development and problem-solving skills.
+The test is made up of three sections, called batteries.
+They each have subtests that contain 10-25 questions each.

 The Cognitive abilities test is administered to students in grades K-12.
 There are ten CogAT levels.
 The number attributed to each level corresponds to the age level it is administered to.
 For example, the Level 9 is designed for students who are approximately 9 years old and is generally administered to students in the 3rd grade.
 The testing levels for the Cognitive abilities Test and the grade they are usually administered to are as follows: